-An accepted but qualitative measure of surface finish for optical components is the scratch/dig specification detailed in MIL-PRF-13830B, Performance Specification, Optical Components For Fire Control Instruments; General Specification Governing The Manufacture, Assembly, And Inspection Of, and MIL-F-48616, Filter (Coatings), Infrared Interference, General Specification For.
-Table 1 summarizes the scratch/dig specifications for the two military specifications.
+An accepted but qualitative measure of surface finish for optical components in general is the scratch/dig specification detailed in MIL-PRF-13830B, Optical Components for Fire Control Instruments; General Specification Governing the Manufacture, Assembly, and Inspection of, and MIL-F-48616, Filter (Coatings), Infrared Interference, General Specification For.
+Table 1, Scratch/Dig Specification Details, summarizes the scratch/dig specifications for the two military specifications.